 “Ilk of Balandri,” Mapoleon answered, "supposed to arrive soon, we hope.”

 Lupin glanced outside through an opening in the tent, heart beating so hard it threatened to break out of its enclosure.
 Soon, Mapoleon finished adding corrections.
-Lupin thanked the cartographer and hurried back over to the encampment.
+Lupin thanked the cartographer and hurried back over to their tent.
 Eka wasn’t back yet, and Hush was resting, fast asleep in a recess in the ground—a sure way to keep cool.
-Lupin waited, with eyes on the horizon.
+The southern side of the tent was open, to let air transit through.
+Lupin took a seat, waited, with eyes on the horizon.
 Memories of Volare rushed into Lupin's mind, memories of a place this Verido wanted to forget.
 Then, Lupin heard people shouting.
 “It's here!
 The Ilk of Balandri is here!”

 The Ilk arrived from the south—not its usual path.
 The whole town was a swirling mess.
 People amassed empty carts and bags, gathered tools and extra hands.
 All were getting ready to help unload the Ilk.
 Lupin saw a tall ramp, with people running up the steps, getting ready to greet the visitors.
 This ramp wasn't unfamiliar to Lupin, but these eyes had never seen it from a ground perspective.
 From down here, the ramp looked frail and unsteady, swaying from side to side as people scaled its many steps.